akheron/optics-ts/README.md

 #### `at(i: number): RemovablePrism<S, _, ElemType<A>>`

 Only works on arrays and strings.
-Removable.
+Removable. `ElemType<A>` is the element type of the array type `A`.

 Create a prism that focuses on the element type of the array `A`, or on a substring of length 1 if `A` is `string`.